How to Perform Software Product Testing – Detailed Process and Methods with Examples

 • Cross-functional skills are beneficial– Know how to test the DB, how to take performance benchmarks, how to enable security certificates, how to deploy, etc. Be curious and explore.

-• Set no boundaries– don’t think that evaluating the user manual or checking the FAQs is not your job and a technical writer should take care of it.
+• Set no boundaries – don’t think that evaluating the user manual or checking the FAQs is not your job and a technical writer should take care of it.
 Well, they should and they will.
 But when you look at it as an insider as someone who knows the product inside out, your feedback is super useful.

 • Seek end user feedback.
-The next big set of people who test after you are the real time users.
+The next big set of people who test after you are real time users.
 Know and understand what kind of problems they are facing.
-This helps you improve your test design so next time you know what to do to avoid them those problems.
+This helps you improve your test design so next time you know what to do to avoid those problems.

 • Work fast and be a decision maker

 • Avoid technical debt.
-In a fast development and testing situation, it is easy to test exploratorily exclusively and loose the frame of reference for the future releases.
+In a fast development and testing situation, it is easy to test exploratorily exclusively and loose the frame of reference for future releases.
 Don’t let this happen.
 Maintain skeletal documentation so you can track, trace and measure

 Recommended Reading